gsdlab/clafer/README.md

 The dependencies among the command line arguments are described in [issue 117](http://gsd.uwaterloo.ca:8888/question/570/dependencies-among-command-line-arguments).

-Additionally, `[OPTIONS]` can also be specified directly in the model file by inserting the following as the first line of the file:
+Additionally, `[OPTIONS]` can also be specified directly in the model file by inserting the following compiler directive as the first line of the file:

 ```
 //# [OPTIONS]